East African campaign (World War II): Italian Somaliland

+Operation Canvas

 In January 1941, the Italians decided that the plains of Italian Somalia could not be defended.
-The 102nd Divisione Somala (General Adriano Santini) and bande (about 14,000 men) retired to the lower Jubba River and the 101st Divisione Somala (General Italo Carnevali) and bande (about 6,000 men) to the upper Juba on the better defensive terrain of the mountains of Ethiopia.
+The 102nd Divisione "Somala" (General Adriano Santini) and bande (about 14,000 men) retired to the lower Jubba River and the 101st Divisione "Somala" (General Italo Carnevali) and bande (about 6,000 men) to the upper Juba on the better defensive terrain of the mountains of Ethiopia.
 Cunningham encountered few Italians west of the Juba, only bande and a colonial battalion at Afmadu and troops at Kismayo, where the Juba River empties into the Indian Ocean.
-Against an expected six brigades and "six groups of native levies" holding the Juba for the Italians, Cunningham began Operation Canvas on 24 January, with four brigade groups from the 11th (African) Division and the 12th (African) Division.
+Against an expected six brigades and "six groups of native levies" holding the Juba for the Italians, Cunningham began Operation Canvas on 24 January, with four brigade groups from the 11th (African) Division (Major-General Harry Wetherall) and the 12th (African) Division (Major-General Reade Godwin-Austen).
 Afmadu was captured on 11 February and three days later, the port of Kismayo the first objective was captured.
 North of Kismayo and beyond the river was the main Italian position at Jelib.
 On 22 February, Jelib was attacked on both flanks and from the rear.
 The Italians were routed and 30,000 were killed, captured or dispersed in the bush.
 There was nothing to hinder a British advance of 200 mi to Mogadishu, the capital and main port of Italian Somaliland.

+Progress of the 23rd (Nigerian) Brigade to Jijiga.